Fluctuations of particle systems determined by Schur generating functions: Main results

 An $N$-tuple of non-increasing integers $\la = (\la_1\ge \la_2 \ge \dots \ge \la_N)$ is called a \textit{signature} of length $N$.
 We denote by $\GT_N$ the set of all signatures of length $N$.
 The \textit{Schur function} $s_{\la}$, $\la\in\GT_N$, is a symmetric Laurent polynomial defined by

 Let $\rh$ be a probability measure on the set $\GT_N$.
 A \emph{Schur generating function} $S_{\rh} (x_1,\dots,x_N)$ is a symmetric Laurent power series in $x_1,\dots,x_N$ given by

 In what follows we always assume that the measure $\rh$ is such that this (in principle, formal) sum is uniformly convergent in an open neighborhood of $(1^N)$.
 Note that the uniform convergence of such a series in a neighborhood of $(1^N)$ implies the uniform convergence in an open neighborhood of the $N$-dimensional torus $\{(x_1, \dots, x_N): |x_i|=1, i=1, \dots, N \}$.
-Indeed, it follows from the estimate $|s_{\la} (x_1, \dots, x_n)| \le s_{\la} (|x_1|, \dots, |x_n|)$ (which is an immediate corollary of the combinatorial formula for Schur functions, see \cite[Chapter I, Section 5, (5.12)]{M}).
+Indeed, it follows from the estimate $|s_{\la} (x_1, \dots, x_n)| \le s_{\la} (|x_1|, \dots, |x_n|)$ (which is an immediate corollary of the combinatorial formula for Schur functions as a positive sum of monomials, see \cite[Chapter I, Section 5, (5.12)]{M}).

 The goal of this paper is to show how to extract information about $\rh$ with the help of $S_\rh (x_1,\dots,x_N)$.

 \begin{definition} A sequence of symmetric functions $\{ \F_N (\vec{x}) \}_{N \ge 1}$ is called \textbf{LLN-appropriate} if there exists a collection of reals $\{ \c_k \}_{k \ge 1}$ such that